 They say that “the eyes are the windows to the soul,” “what the eye does not admire, the heart does not desire,” and “beauty is in the eye of the beholder.”

-All of this shows us how important eye contact really is.
-It is so important, that it is wired in from birth.
-When we talk to each other, our eyes tend to lock into the gaze of the recipient.
-Therefore, when we address facial rejuvenation, anything that we can do with the eye complex normally pays one of the highest dividends.
-It is the first area that I assess when a facial rejuvenation patient comes into the office.
+What makes the eyes so special?
+Your parents probably taught you as a child to have a good handshake and to make eye contact while talking to someone.
+Eye contact is important, and wired in us from birth.
+When we talk to each other, our eyes tend to lick into the gaze of the other person.
+Therefore, when we address facial rejuvenation, anything we can do with the eyes normally pays one of the highest dividends.
+It is the first area I assess when a facial rejuvenation patient comes into the office.

-Of these three areas, the upper eyelid complex is the easiest, and fastest to rejuvenate.
-Almost always, rejuvenation of this complex requires a minor surgery called upper blepharoplasty.
-A simple upper blepharoplasty takes about 45 minutes, is done under local anesthesia, and you can truly drive yourself home.
-The post-operative care is also simple…ice it for 1 day, wash the incisions daily, and you can even wear eye makeup within 5-7 days.
+Almost always, upper eyelid rejuvenation requires a minor surgery called upper blepharoplasty.
+Depending upon your specific situation, the surgeon will look to remove excess fat or skin and modify the musculature.
+A simple upper blepharoplasty takes about 45 minutes, is done under local anesthesia, and you can actually drive yourself home afterward.
+The post-operative care is also simple: ice the area for one day, wash the incisions daily, and you can even start wearing eye makeup again within a week.

 In my opinion, upper blepharoplasty is the quickest, easiest thing you can do to look younger.
 Patients usually say they can see more, their eyes are more open and brighter, and they look more awake than usual.